bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 #### Answer

 Debouncing is a process to add some delay before executing a function.
 It is commonly used with DOM event listeners to improve the performance of page.
-It is a technique which allow us to “group” multiple sequential calls in a single one.
+It is a technique which allow us to “group " multiple sequential calls in a single one.
 A raw DOM event listeners can easily trigger 20+ events per second.
 A debounced function will only be called once the delay has passed.

 const debounce = (func, delay) => {
  let debounceTimer;